Simplicial intersection homology revisited: Filtered simplicial setting

-While the first one is full, the second is not.
-We can recover the fullness after a barycentric subdivision.
-But this is a general fact as the following Lemma shows (see \cite[Remark 2]{MR833195}). \negro
+The standard simplex $K=\Delta$ can be endowed with different structures of filtered simplicial complex. \begin{itemize} \item The first filtration is given by the skeleta: we set $K_{\ell}=\Delta^{(\ell)}$.
+It is not full. \item A series of full filtrations is defined by induction, starting with the choice of one vertex, $K_{0}=\{v\}$.
+For the simplicial subcomplex $K_{\ell}$ with $\ell\geq 1$, we choose an $\ell$-dimensional face of $\Delta$ containing $K_{\ell-1}$. \end{itemize} The fullness property can be recovered with a barycentric subdivision.
+This is a general fact as the following result shows (see \cite[Remark 2]{MR833195}).